gingerbeardman/gingerbeardman.github.io/_posts/2021-08-19-aquaplus-piece-vs-panic-playdate.md

 ![GIF](/images/posts/piece-barrage-reactor.gif#piece)

 ### Barrage Reactor
 A twin-stick shmup played with a d-pad and two buttons!
-The d-pad moves your ship around and the buttons rotate your aim as you fire automatically Waves of enemies appear and a surprisingly tactical game ensues.
+The d-pad moves your ship around and the buttons rotate your aim as you fire automatically.
+Waves of enemies appear and a surprisingly tactical game ensues.

 ---